 The Power—and Peril—of Neuroplasticity

 One of the most hopeful discoveries in neuroscience is that the brain is capable of change.
 Neuroplasticity means that the same pathways that sustain addiction can be rewired.
-With conscious effort, new habits, and supportive environments, the brain can learn to find pleasure, comfort, and meaning in healthier ways.
+With conscious effort, new cracking the neuroscience of habits, and supportive environments, the brain can learn to find pleasure, comfort, and meaning in healthier ways.

 But neuroplasticity cuts both ways.
 The longer sex addiction persists, the more entrenched the neural pathways become.
 This is why early intervention is so necessary—and why understanding the neuroscience of sex addiction can be a catalyst for change.